comp426-2023-spring/a03/README.md

-# Assignment 03: Create a module-based line Node.js package (with CLI)
+# Assignment 03: Create a module-based command line Node.js package (with CLI)

 This assignment will help you learn to create an installable Node.js module package.
 You'll also provide a command line interface with it.